CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

 ![](/images/dalvik-virtual-execution-with-smalivm/ExecutionGraph-loopy.png)

-If you don't provide any value for `p0`, it is unknown and the execution graph is:
+If you don't provide any value for `p0`, it's unknown and the execution graph is:

 ![](/images/dalvik-virtual-execution-with-smalivm/ExecutionGraph-loopy2.png)

-Now you can see the type of complexity that can make graph analysis difficult.
-You can see that the `if-eq p0, v0, :end` node has two children.
+Now you can start to see how graph analysis gets complicated.
+The `if-eq p0, v0, :end` node has two children.
 This means that there is a multiverse; there are multiple execution paths; there's ambiguity in the behavior of the method.
-SmaliVM executes both paths, so either the return value is 1 or it's 2.
+SmaliVM executes both paths.
+Either the return value is 1 or it's 2.
 If a particular address in a graph has multiple nodes in the "node pile" then you can be sure there was either a loop or there was some conditional uncertainty.

 You can get the return value of the method with Java code similar to: